Solitary Islands Oral History

-A series of lino prints depicting events in selected oral histories have been created by prominent local artist Bronwyn Rodden and poems written from the interview transcriptions by John Bennett.
+A series of lino prints depicting events in selected oral histories have been created by prominent local artist Bronwyn Rodden (Wyn) and poems written from the interview transcriptions by John Bennett.
 Hamish Malcolm has composed songs for the selected stories.

 Series 2 was launched 31st August, with indigenous stories from Uncle Milton Duroux illustrated by the wonderful local artist Alison Williams and Uncle Tony Hart with his own painting.

 The next stage was recording them for ABC radio, both poems and songs.
 Hamish Malcolm has written blues songs form the stories and sings and plays harmonica and guitar and is accompanied by Art Schulz (another marine biologist) on guitar.
 Listen here!

 The Solitary Islands stories reveal much about the past and about the present, and the precious nature of this Marine Park which encompasses estuaries, beaches, rocky shores, sub-tidal reefs, open ocean and the five solitary islands.

 It’s a very rich area where warm tropical waters meet and mix with cooler currents from the south,and where 550 species of reef fish live.

 There have been live performances at this year’s Bellingen Readers and Writers Festival and at Coffs Harbour Regional Gallery.

 in their own words

 When you anchor in the lagoon at Elizabeth’s Reef and get up of a morning